Town Square (Las Vegas): Tenants

 A nearby Fry's Electronics store, located south of Town Square, was purchased by Turnberry and Centra to become part of the mixed-use project ahead of its opening.
 The store originally opened in 2003, and closed in 2021 as the company ended operations.
 Town Square contains 1.5 e6sqft, excluding the former Fry's building.

 Among Town Square's original anchor tenants was an 18-screen Rave Motion Pictures movie theater, which has since become an AMC Theatres.
 Other anchors have included Borders, H&M, and Whole Foods Market.
 Borders ended operations in 2011, and its Town Square location was taken over by The Container Store a year later, marking the latter's debut in Nevada.

-Other notable retailers have included Abercrombie & Fitch, Aveda, Charming Charlie, Crabtree & Evelyn, Eddie Bauer, Juicy Couture, Lucky Brand, Tommy Bahama, and Saks Fifth Avenue Off 5th.
+Other notable retailers have included Abercrombie & Fitch, Apple Store, Aveda, Charming Charlie, Crabtree & Evelyn, Eddie Bauer, Juicy Couture, Lucky Brand Jeans, Old Navy, Tommy Bahama, and Saks Fifth Avenue Off 5th.
 A 21000 sqft TJ Maxx store opened in 2019, replacing Staples.
 Also included is a Raider Image team store for the Las Vegas Raiders football team.
 While the team's Allegiant Stadium was under construction, the Raiders had a 7,500-square-foot stadium preview center at Town Square, featuring interactive exhibits, team memorabilia, and simulations of views from individual seats and a large-scale stadium model.

 Town Square opened with several restaurants, including Yard House.
 Fleming's Prime Steakhouse & Wine Bar opened a location at Town Square in 2014, as did GameWorks.
 The latter closed in 2021, when the company ended operations.
+Flecha, a Mexican restaurant by actor Mark Wahlberg, opened in 2024.

 Shear Madness, an interactive play, ran briefly at Town Square during 2009.
 It closed as a result of the Great Recession.
-Pete’s Dueling Piano Bar, based in Texas, operated a Town Square location from 2009 to 2012.
+Pete's Dueling Piano Bar, based in Texas, operated a Town Square location from 2009 to 2012.

 Town Square opened with 350000 sqft of office space, located above the retail space.
 Notable office tenants have included Amazon.com, SolarCity, WeWork, DraftKings, and the Las Vegas Chamber of Commerce.

+PopStroke, a chain of mini-golf attractions by Tiger Woods, opened at Town Square in 2024, marking its first Nevada location and 13th overall.

 Upon opening, future plans for Town Square included a 270-room hotel.
 TIAA and Fairbourne have also considered the addition of a hotel, which would be constructed on the property's northwestern area.
 However, it remains unbuilt as of 2022.